metaleap/vscode-appz/libs/go/readme.md

 	// The name of the workspace. `undefined` when no folder
 	// has been opened.
 	//
-	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
+	// `return` ── a thenable that resolves when this `Name` call has successfully completed at the VSC side and its result received back at our end.
 	Name() func(func(*string))

 	// The location of the workspace file, for example: